Marian Spychalski: Early career

 Born to a working-class family in Łódź, Spychalski graduated from the Faculty of Architecture of the Warsaw University of Technology in 1931.
 That same year he joined the KPP, and kept his membership after the Nazi-Soviet invasion, when in 1942 KPP became the Polish Workers' Party, renamed in 1948 as the Polish United Workers' Party.
-Before World War II, he practised architecture and won several national and international competitions and awards.
+Before World War II, he practiced architecture and won several national and international competitions and awards.

 World War Two

 He was in Warsaw during the German invasion and it was not until December 1939 that he fled to Lemberg where his wife and daughter were already waiting for him.
 However, the family only stayed briefly in Soviet-occupied Lviv and returned to Warsaw in January 1940.
 Until 1942 he officially held a position in the Warsaw city administration as an architect, but also worked illegally and took part in the activities of the Polish resistance.
 At first he was involved in publishing a bulletin for a group of communist intellectuals, and from 1941 he became a member of the organization Związek Walki Wyzwoleńczej (League of the Liberation Struggle).
-From 1942 he was temporarily chief of the general staff of the communist Armia Ludowa and from July 22, 1944 of the Polish People's Army.
+From 1942 he was temporarily chief of the general staff of the communist Armia Ludowa and from July 22, 1944, of the Polish People's Army.
 He had also been a member of the Polish Workers' Party since it was founded in 1942.

 Polish People's Republic

 After World War II, he held a number of offices in the government of Poland, one of his first being mayor of Warsaw (18 September 1944 – March 1945), with the war still in progress.
 Among other posts, he was a long-time member of the parliament, a close friend of Władysław Gomułka, and from 1945 to 1948 was both Deputy Minister of Defense and a member of the Politburo of the Polish United Workers' Party.

-He was removed from his remaining political posts in 1949 and then in 1950 imprisoned as part of the Stalinist purges of social-democrats in 1949–1953, where he was accused of anti-Soviet tendencies akin to Titoism and right-wing nationalism.
-During his interrogations, which were conducted under severe conditions, he confessed to charges such as cooperation with the Gestapo and the Home Army during the war.
+He was removed from his remaining political posts in 1949.
+He spent several months in Wrocław, where he worked as an architect (among other things, he designed a development plan for the Grunwaldzki Square area, implementing the principles of socialist realism – the first plan of its kind in Poland).
+In 1950 he was imprisoned as part of the Stalinist purges of social-democrats in 1949–1953, where he was accused of anti-Soviet tendencies akin to Titoism and right-wing nationalism.
+During his interrogations, which were conducted under torture, he confessed to charges such as cooperation with the Gestapo and the Home Army during the war.
 In 1951 he appeared in a show trial where he was instructed to deliver official (and false) testimony against Gomułka.
 He was only released in the mass release of political prisoners in April 1956, and subsequently reinstated in the Polish United Workers' Party.

 With Gomułka's rehabilitation and return to power in 1956, Spychalski became the Polish Minister of Defence.
 In 1959 he again became a member of the Politburo, and in 1963 he was promoted to Field Marshal.